Ankit028001/paibo-5g-cu-du/conventional_attach_baseline/conventional_attach_baseline_ns3.md

 quoted as a fact about the source material; it is not a claim that this simulator implements the 3GPP standard itself, nor a name this artifact uses for itself elsewhere in this repo.

-## Naming note (this revision)

-This scenario and its documentation were previously named/labeled "Standard Attach Baseline" (`standard-attach-baseline-study.cc`, `docs/standard_attach_baseline_ns3.md`, `ns3_standard_attach_baseline_ladder/`).
-They have been renamed to "Conventional Attach Baseline" (`conventional-attach-baseline-study.cc`, this document, `conventional_attach_baseline/`) at the requester's instruction, to avoid the "Standard 3GPP" label implying this artifact is itself the 3GPP standard rather than a simulator model of one diagram from it. **This is a naming/label change only** — the attach hop model, `--hopDelayMs`, the measured RRC-connection instrumentation, the FlowMonitor first-data-packet join, the traffic model, and the channel configuration are byte-for-byte unchanged; only identifiers, file names, and prose were renamed.
-All numeric results below were re-generated from a fresh run of the renamed binary (same RNG seed/run) to confirm this, not copied over from the prior run under assumption of equivalence.

 ## What is MEASURED vs MODELED